The Fake olive oil story about Bertolli – Have you seen it?

 The final entry in our list of 14 fake olive oil companies yielded no positive results either.
 The blog post, the layout of the website and even the logo were quite similar to many of the other entries on the list (and sometimes the same).

-The writer is that mysterious “Toni” again and he or she didn’t want to reply to us when we sent a message.
+The writer is that mysterious “Justi” again and he or she didn’t want to reply to us when we sent a message.

 Last Word – What Can We Conclude from Our Investigation?